ballerina-platform/ballerina-dev-website/lang-ref/part3.md

 ## XML Overview

-In Ballerina XML is a separate basic type.
+In Ballerina, XML is a separate basic type.
 It is based on the concept of sequence, and is derived from the concept of XQuery as well as XPath2.
 The model of XML used in Ballerina is based on XML Infoset, which follows the basic concept of XML elements and attributes, rather than the XML schema, as in the case of PSVI (Post-Schema Validation Infoset).

 Ballerina uses the template concept to construct xml values.
 It is designed to work with the underlying concepts of elements and attributes, which also forms the basis for HTML also.
 Therefore Ballerina treats HTML as XML.